-In this series, Geo and I will list some of the interesting items that we have found in auctions, antique shops or eBay.
-Neither do we own the items nor we have the capability of examining the items in person in most cases.
+In this series, Geo and I will list some of the interesting items that we have found in auctions, antique shops, or eBay.
+Neither do we own the items nor do we have the capability of examining the items in person in most cases.
 It mainly serves as an inventory record of what interests us (not necessarily in terms of value or investment opportunities) and possibly how much it fetches (if the result can be obtained).
-If you are serious about some lots, please contact the auction houses, dealers or eBay sellers directly.
+If you are serious about some lots, please contact the auction houses, dealers, or eBay sellers directly.

 1. New Orleans Auction, Oct 10, 2009 Lot 63, Japanese Lacquer Storage Box

 The gold, silver and red lacquer on top of the black one gives a shimmering opulent beauty to the storage box.
-To me, the intriguing part of Japanese decoration in Meiji period is that the patterned design flattens and denaturalizes the spacial relationship, at the same time the delicate layering of materials adds the depth into the design.
+To me, the intriguing part of Japanese decoration in the Meiji period is that the patterned design flattens and denaturalizes the spacial relationship, at the same time the delicate layering of materials adds depth into the design.
 Observing how the flowers, leaves and circular panels superimpose and intersect with others is such a pleasure and a surprise of the rigid and meticulous craftsmanship behind this simple restrained design.
 The round corners and edges enable the flowers to extend and shift into a different plane, uniting all visible surfaces into a complete scheme.
 This box is fairly large, what would you store in it?

 2. New Orleans Auction, Oct 10, 2009.
 Lot 307, Pair of Chinese Blue and White Tea Caddies